 With the objective of improving productivity as well as quality, during the year the Company has continued its efforts on improvements in process parameters and reduction in cycle times.
 Improvements made on machines and many new products have been developed for prestigious export and domestic customers.
+The Company has developed combined bearing for export and sales cages from welded route.
 Upgradation of technology is a key focus area and the Company has initiated necessary mapping of its machines with this objective and management is taking all efforts towards developing low cost technological solutions.

 c.
-Foreign exchange earnings & outgo for the year ended March 31, 2022
+Foreign exchange earnings & outgo for the year ended March 31, 2023

 Foreign Exchange Earnings : Export of goods - Rs.
-117 lakhs Foreign Exchange Outgo : Raw materials & Components - Rs.
-668 lakhs Consumables, Spares, tools - Rs.
-3 lakhs Fixed Assets - Rs.
-20 lakhs
+106 Lakhs Foreign Exchange Outgo : Raw materials & Components - Rs.
+646 Lakhs

-9. Industrial Relations/ Vigil Mechanism and Whistle Blower Policy
+9. Industrial Relations / Vigil Mechanism and Whistle Blower Policy

 During the year, the Company maintained cordial relations with the workmen's unions.
-Regular training programmes are conducted for imparting understanding of bearing and engineering principles, modern manufacturing practices and in attitudinal and behavioral aspects.
+Regular training programs are conducted for imparting understanding of bearing and engineering principles, modern manufacturing practices and in attitudinal and behavioral aspects.

 The Company has formulated and implemented the Whistle Blower Policy/ Vigil Mechanism.
 This has provided a mechanism for Directors and employees of the Company and other persons dealing with the Company to report to the Chairperson of the Audit Committee, any instance of unethical behavior, actual or suspected fraud or violation of the Company's code of conduct.
 More details about this Policy are given in the Corporate Governance Report, which forms part of this Annual Report.
-The Whistle Blower Policy is available on the Company's website viz. www. snlbearings.in.
+The Whistle Blower Policy is available on the Company's website viz. www.snlbearings.in.